We may collect a share of sales or other compensation from the links on this page.

 They’ve designed this helmet specifically for comfort while also being able to protect more of your body.
 It can cover your entire head, as well as your neck.

-We liked how it has incredibly soft foam that has been distributed evenly to keep you comfortable and balanced.
-EPP and VN foam has been used which are both effective at providing you with layers of protection against impact.
+We liked how it has incredibly soft foam distributed evenly to keep you comfortable and balanced.
+VN and EPP foams have been used, both effective at providing layers of protection against impact.

-A cage is available which provides you with a better sense of protection from any impact coming from the front.
+A cage is available, providing better protection from any impact from the front.
 So, your face, head, and neck are all protected with this helmet.

 Awesome Features

-- Even distribution of foam to keep you balanced
+• Even distribution of foam keeps you balanced

 Downsides